Leslie-C/Deduper/README.md

 # Deduper

 ## Part 1
-Fork this repo - you should do all your work in your fork of this repository.
+Use this repo template to create your own Deduper repo - you should do all your work in your own repository.
+Please name it `Deduper-<github-user-name>`.

 Write up a strategy for writing a Reference Based PCR Duplicate Removal tool.
 That is, given a sam file of uniquely mapped reads, remove all PCR duplicates (retain only a single copy of each read).
 Develop a strategy that avoids loading everything into memory.
 You should not write any code for this portion of the assignment.
 Be sure to:
 - Define the problem